 This module provides essential training for all personnel who use computer systems in GxP environments.

-- Immediate access to training: Instructions, username, password and receipt of payment emailed instantly upon online enrollment
+- Immediate access to training: Instructions, username, password, and receipt of payment are emailed instantly upon online enrollment.

-- Self-paced courses: 24/7 access to individual courses for 90 days; and 180 days for professional certification programs
+- Self-paced courses: 24/7 access to individual courses for 90 days, and for professional certification programs for 180 days.

-- Flexible final assessments: Tests include multiple-choice questions and can be taken repeatedly until a passing score is achieved
+- Flexible final assessments: Assessment testing include multiple-choice questions and can be taken repeatedly until a passing score is achieved.

-- Direct access to certificates: Documentation instantly available once course requirements have been fulfilled
+- Direct access to certificates: Certificate of completion is instantly available once course requirements have been fulfilled.

-- Verification of training: Certificates can be verified online, and electronic badges are issued for all Professional Certification programs
+- Verification of training: Certificates can be verified online, and digital badges are issued for all Professional Certification programs.

-- Corporate LMS solutions: All courses are SCORM compliant and can be delivered from most corporate Learning Management Systems
+- Corporate LMS compatibility: All courses are SCORM compliant and can be delivered from most corporate Learning Management Systems.

-- Secure and safe access: Website and LMS offer an encrypted connection with firewall protection and daily scans for optimal level of security and performance
+- Secure and safe access: Website and LMS provide an encrypted connection with firewall protection and daily scans for optimal level of security and performance.

-- Career advancement: Professional certifications may be helpful for those seeking new careers or transitioning to different positions within their organization
+- Career advancement: Professional certifications help demonstrate your interest and dedication to job performance, and may be helpful for those seeking a new career or transitioning to different positions within their organization.